On our website you will find information and news about the Study of Religion at the University of Bayreuth.

 The study of religion is an empirical discipline that takes a neutral perspective towards religious worldviews across continents.
 The discipline draws on history, anthropology, sociology, cultural studies, philosophy, linguistics and other methodologies to investigate religion, religiosity, and secularity in contemporary societies.
 In its methodological commitment to examine religious behavior and belief outside of any particular religious viewpoint the study of religion fundamentally differs from theology and other normative approaches to religion.

-With its three professorships that focus on religious life in contemporary Europe, contemporary Islam, and religions of Africa, the study of religion at the University of Bayreuth prides itself in engaging with contemporary religious culture from a global historical perspective.
+With its professorships that focus on religious life in contemporary Europe, contemporary Islam, religions of Africa, and global entanglements, the study of religion at the University of Bayreuth prides itself in engaging with contemporary religious culture from a global historical perspective.

-We therefore ask all students to enroll in CAMPUSonline and e-Learning to receive up-to-date information about prospective changes.
+We nontheless ask all students to enroll for their chosen courses in both CAMPUSonline and e-Learning to receive up-to-date information about prospective changes if necessary.
+You will also receive teaching materials and other information via e-Learning.

 Most recent information about university life during the COVID-19 pandemic can also be found on the official University webpage.